 Health care was a major issue in the last election and proved to be momentous.
 In his campaign, the Democratic candidate, Barack Obama, promised health care reform and as President he delivered with the passage of the Affordable Care Act, the first time Americans have had universal health care.
 This election’s candidates also make promises about health care.

 This is a summary of what each candidate proposes and plans according to information on their official websites.
-I’ll give you the links and encourage you to read them for yourself.
 In sharing this formation, I am not endorsing any of these candidates or their party.

 Republican- Donald J. Trump, Chairman and President,